dothunguyen/tiny-hrm/README.md

 # Build Docker

-You will need docker for building and run
+You will need docker to build and run

 ```
 docker build -t tiny-hrm .